 In order to be a substitute for generation, reductions should be calculated hourly for dispatched DR. The current rules use the average reduction for the duration of an event.
 The average reduction across multiple hours does not provide an accurate metric for each hour of the event and is inconsistent with the measurement of generation resources.
 Measuring compliance hourly would provide accurate information to the PJM system.
-Under the new CP rules, the performance of demand response during Performance Assessment Hours will be measured on an hourly basis.
-Overall demand response compliance is still measured by performance across the entire event.
+Under the new CP rules, the performance of demand response during Performance Assessment Hours (PAH) will be measured on an hourly basis.